ceajs/slider-captcha/README.md

 # Silder Captcha Recognition Helper for [Cea][cea]

-No need for the original image, `@ceajs/slider-captcha` will get the slider target position by processing the slider background image [status: WIP]
+No need for the original image, `@ceajs/slider-captcha` will get the slider target position by processing the slider background image [status: MVP]

 ```bash
 npm i @ceajs/slider-captcha